Saturday, May 31, 2014

 Monday, May 19, 2014

-A trip to Istanbul
+A trip to Istanbul, Turkey

-Along with Sheena and Bryan, we decided to take a short break to the Turkish city of Istanbul.
+Along with our friends, Sheena and Bryan, we decided to take a short break to the Turkish city of Istanbul.
 We drove from Pissouri and crossed the border into Northern Cyprus and headed to Ercan airport, from Ercan it is a 1 hour 15 min flight to Istanbul.

 Our base in Istanbul was the Artefus hotel which is sitiated in the heart of the Old town.
 The streets of the city were very busy on the afternoon we arrived with hundreds of people setting up BBQ along the waterfront.
 The view from the hotel terrace took in views of the harbour and The Blue mosque.